iidb/wing-docs/docs/p1/part3.md

 # Part 3: Tradeoff between range scan and compaction

+You should submit your code and report on the Web Learning 网络学堂.
+In the report, you need to write your answers to the problems.

 ## Problem 1: lazy leveling (3pts)

 We previously implemented the leveling compaction policy: there is only one sorted run in each level, and the size of the latter level is $T$ times the size of the former level.
 Therefore, the write amplification to compaction one key to the next level is $T$.
 If there are $L$ levels, the write amplification is $TL$.